 A study of commonly prescribed drugs, calculation of dosages, and techniques for administration.
 Includes practice in intradermal, subcutaneous, and intramuscular injections.
+Grade of D in any MEDIA course will not count toward graduation in the Medical Assisting program.

 Corequisite(s): MEDA 1125, MEDA 1130, MEDA 1140.